 - You get a high level of control over all the changes because they are made using Docker containers and images.
 Thus, you can return back to the previous version whenever you want to.

-- With Docker, you get a guarantee that if a feature is working in one environment, it will work in others as well.
+- With Docker, you get a guarantee that if a feature works in one environment, it will also work in others.

-- Docker, when used with DevOps, simplifies the process of creating application topology embodying various interconnected components.
+- When used with DevOps, Docker simplifies the process of creating application topology embodying various interconnected components.

-- It makes the process of load balancing configuration easier with Ingress and built-in service concepts.
+- It makes load-balancing configuration easier with Ingress and built-in service concepts.